PPL-IIITA/ppl-assignment-aditiir/README.md

 <h4><u>Class Diagram</u> :</h4>
 <hr>
-One class diagram for both questions has been made and can be found in PPL1 folder.
+One class diagram for both questions has been made and can be found in PPL1 folder named as classdiag_iit069.

 <h4><u>Documentation</u> :</h4>
 <hr>